Monthly Archives: August 2011

 From the journal of Martin Way Blytheville, Pennsylvania August 16, 1935 I have come to the conclusion that mere words cannot explain the human condition.
 Too much of the study of philosophy is grounded in a lineage of semantics.
 You … Continue reading

-Posted in Century, Fiction, mindworks, novel projects, Pennsylvania, Questions and riddles, thinking in words | Tagged , , , , , , , | Leave a comment
+Posted in Fiction, mindworks, novel projects, Pennsylvania, Questions and riddles, thinking in words, Voices in the Chorus | Tagged , , , , , , , | Leave a comment